specify/specify.github.io/sphinx/misc/specify7_ecs_most-in-one.md

+# Create a Most-In-One Specify Docker image

 ## Image
-create a one client pod with specify7, specify7-worker, webpack, nginx, and maybe specify6 excludes mariadb, redis, asset-server
+Create a one client pod with specify7, specify7-worker, webpack, nginx, and maybe specify6.
+Excludes mariadb, redis, asset-server.

 ```Dockerfile
 FROM arm64v8/ubuntu:20.04